|

 Nurses

-Services include assessment of symptoms, pain management as well as
+Nursing Services include assessment of symptoms, pain management

-pain and symptoms to provide services that alleviate the suffering
+evaluate pain and symptoms to provide services that alleviate the

 provide patient and family education on care giving and end-of-life